The Battle of the Yaki

 The best and most comfortable time to visit Tangkoko is during the dry season which starts in June until September.

-October to May is rainy season with the heaviest waterfall in January and February.
+October to May is the rainy season with the heaviest waterfall in January and February.
 We were there in October and the weather was mostly dry with bits of rain at night.

 Yaki’s Selfie and Yaki’s Survival

-Perhaps because I am taking photographs regularly then I should shared sympathy to David Slater.
+Perhaps because I am taking photographs regularly then I should share sympathy to David Slater.
 However, despite the camera’s manual setting by a photographer, the photos would not be created without clicking the shutter.
 I found the case was overwhelming that humans fight against the images by the monkey who tried to survive from being extinct.
 And their near extinction happened because of humans.
 Perhaps it is the time to appreciate that a monkey could create wonderful images, and let the royalty goes to help their survival efforts…